humair-m/soprano/README.md

 Each sentence is generated independently, enabling **effectively infinite generation length** while maintaining stability and real‑time performance for long‑form generation.

+### 6. Cross‑platform compatibility

+Soprano now supports both **CUDA GPUs** and **CPU inference**, making it accessible on a wide range of hardware.
+While GPU acceleration provides optimal performance, CPU mode enables deployment on systems without dedicated graphics hardware.

 ---

+## Update

+### Version 0.0.3 - CPU Support

+* ✅ **CPU support** - Soprano now works on both CUDA and CPU devices
+* ✅ **Automatic device detection** - The model automatically selects the best backend for your hardware
+* ✅ **Device-agnostic inference** - All components (language model, decoder, vocos) work seamlessly on both platforms
+* ✅ **Updated Gradio demo** - Demo app now automatically detects and runs on available hardware

+**Performance Notes:**
+- CUDA: ~2000× real-time factor with optimal settings
+- CPU: Slower than CUDA but fully functional for offline generation and testing

+**Backend Selection:**
+- CUDA device → LMDeploy (if available) or Transformers backend
+- CPU device → Transformers backend (optimized for CPU with float32 precision)

+---

 ## Limitations

-I’m a second-year undergrad who’s just started working on TTS models, so I wanted to start small.
+I'm a second-year undergrad who's just started working on TTS models, so I wanted to start small.
 Soprano was only pretrained on 1000 hours of audio (~100x less than other TTS models), so its stability and quality will improve tremendously as I train it on more data.
 Also, I optimized Soprano purely for speed, which is why it lacks bells and whistles like voice cloning, style control, and multilingual support.
 Now that I have experience creating TTS models, I have a lot of ideas for how to make Soprano even better in the future, so stay tuned for those!

 ---